17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.$store.commit('replace', { started: true })

-console.log('[authentication], session=', this.$session())
+console.log('[authentification], session=', this.$session())

 })

-// in case of an error
+// in case of error

 .catch((error) => {